News from our work

 April 2021

-Two new solar villages in planning in Uganda
+Two new solar villages being planned in Uganda

 Thanks to the support of Glas Henrich GmbH, we can start preparing the implementation of two new solar villages.
 Solar villages is what we call our successful concept for village development: the basic solar supply for an entire village.
 A concept that has been realized in different variants since 2005.